Capstone-Project-WSRP/CS461-462-463/README.md

 - Within the project files, two database connections are specified.
 It is crucial to comment or uncomment these connections as needed:

-  - The first connection, located at the top of a configuration file, is designed for SQLAlchemy.
+  - The first connection, located at the top of index.py, is designed for SQLAlchemy.
   - The second connection, found within the insecure_user_search functionality, is intended for demonstrating SQL injection vulnerabilities.

   Both connections are clearly labeled to guide which should be enabled for the project's requirements.